EMDR Therapy — Billings, MT

 At the start of each new session, your therapist checks in on progress, ensures previous processing has held, and identifies what to work on next.

-What Life Can Look Like After EMDR
+The Goal of Treatment What Life Can Look Like After EMDR

-EMDR doesn't erase the past — it changes your relationship to it.
-Here's what clients often notice as processing progresses.
+EMDR doesn’t erase the past.
+It changes your relationship to it.
+Here’s what clients often notice as processing progresses.

 Memories That No Longer Hijack You